 - Place the dill weed in the skillet, reserving a few sprigs for garnish.
 Place the salmon fillets on top of the dill, skin side down.
 Sprinkle the salmon with kosher salt, black pepper, and garlic powder.

-- Cover the pan tightly with the lid (or with foil).
+- Cover the pan tightly with the lid (or with a double layer of foil).

 - Poach the salmon until it's no longer raw in the thickest part, for 5-10 minutes, depending on its thickness.
 It should reach an internal temperature of 145°F.

-- Serve the salmon immediately (with hollandaise sauce if you wish), or chill for at least 2 hours and serve cold, with mayonnaise or tartar sauce.
+- Serve the salmon immediately (with hollandaise sauce if you wish), or chill it for at least 2 hours and serve it cold with mayonnaise or tartar sauce.

 Video